Details Uncovered About Damjan Nedelkovski, DAPL Protester Found Dead In Cannonball River

 This suspected arrival time coincided loosely with the dramatic standoff at Backwater Bridge.
 Around the time Damjan Nedelkovski would have been pulling up to camp in his rental vehicle, 142 protesters would have just been arrested, according to the timeline suggested by the report published in The New York Times.

-Nedelkovski originates from Macedonia and his family and friends in both Eastern Europe and California have already been contacted.
+Nedelkovski originates from Macedonia, and his family and friends in both Eastern Europe and California have already been contacted.
 He graduated with a Bachelor’s degree in political science from UCLA about eight years ago.
 He worked for KB Delta, a compressor manufacturing firm near L.A. between 2010 and 2015.
 His former boss described him as intelligent and said that Nedelkovski had aspirations of working in government.
 After leaving KB Delta, he worked as an Uber driver.
 He was reportedly seen at his church, St. Mary’s Macedonian Orthodox Church near Los Angeles, in late October.
 When Nedelkovski was first reported missing in November, the authorities in California found his apartment empty.

-Check back in with Inquisitr for further updates pertaining to the death of Damjan Nedelkovski, the water protector found dead near the shoreline of the river he was trying to protect.
+Check back in with the Inquisitr for further updates pertaining to the death of Damjan Nedelkovski, the water protector found dead near the shoreline of the river he was trying to protect.

 [Featured Image by Morton County Sheriff’s Department/Facebook]